 This past year has caused disruptions in more ways than one — from how we interact with each other, to the way we work and shop, and even how we bank.
 And the increasing shift to digital has bred the need for innovative, mobile banking services, as shown by the 72% increase in finance technology (fintech) app usage.

-Even with all this change, at monobank we try to remain hyper focused on our customers — after all, there is no monobank without them.
+Even with all this change, at Monobank we try to remain hyper focused on our customers — after all, there is no Monobank without them.
 While we haven't been around very long, we’ve grown quickly.
-We launched in Ukraine in 2017 and with 3.8 million customers we own 35% of the mobile market share in our country.
-Not only that, but we're continuing to grow with about 120,000 new users each month.
+We launched in Ukraine in 2017, and in less than five years we've amassed 3.8 million customers in our home market.
+We've grown so quickly we now serve 35% of mobile banking clients in the country.
+And we're still growing, with about 120,000 new users each month.

 Here are some tips I’ve learned along our journey that can be helpful to all marketers.

 Creating a product in a traditional sector, such as banking, gives brands an opportunity to stand out.
 We did that by introducing something that didn’t exist in Ukraine yet: a branchless bank.
 And with digital accelerating as much as it did this past year, the need for a contactless bank has become even greater.